aliyun/terraform-provider-alicloud/website/docs/r/alikafka_topic.html.markdown

 * `topic` - (Required, ForceNew) Name of the topic.
 Two topics on a single instance cannot have the same name.
 The length cannot exceed 64 characters.
 * `local_topic` - (Optional, ForceNew) Whether the topic is localTopic or not.
 * `compact_topic` - (Optional, ForceNew) Whether the topic is compactTopic or not.
 Compact topic must be a localTopic.
-* `partition_num` - (Optional, ForceNew) The number of partitions of the topic.
+* `partition_num` - (Optional) The number of partitions of the topic.
 The number should between 1 and 48.
-* `remark` - (Required, ForceNew) This attribute is a concise description of topic.
+* `remark` - (Required) This attribute is a concise description of topic.
 The length cannot exceed 64.
 * `tags` - (Optional, Available in v1.63.0+) A mapping of tags to assign to the resource.

 ## Attributes Reference